We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Reviewers are impressed with the delivery and arrival of the mattress, appreciate the 100-night trial, and say they turned around and ordered another (for a different room) after realizing how good quality this mattress is.
+Reviewers are impressed with the delivery and arrival of the mattress, appreciate the 100-night trial, and say they ordered another after realizing the mattress is good quality.

 One downside is that this is a thinner mattress than many.
-For that reason, some reviewers complained that it felt flimsy.
+For that reason, some reviewers complain that it felt flimsy.

 Best cheap gel memory foam mattress

 - Height: 5 inches

 If you have kids with bunk or trundle beds, this one is for you because of its low 5-inch profile.
 With a 1-inch gel memory foam topper that cradles your body, it’s a comfy pick with a budget price.

 Reviewers say it does make a certain crunchy sound when you first lie down on it, but overall that’s not enough to decrease enjoyment.